Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields: 7. Conclusion

-Second, let us discuss the role of disorder in the relatively narrow samples ($W \lesssim l_G $, $W \ll l_p$) in the limit of lowest temperatures $T_e$ when any interparticle scattering is switched off.
+Let us discuss the role of ``residual disorder'' in the relatively narrow samples, $W \ll l_p$, in the limit of lowest temperatures~$T_e$, when any interparticle scattering is switched~off.

-At $T_e \lesssim 1$~K, MIRO as well as the giant negative magnetoresistance retain their characteristic features in experiments on GaAs quantum wells, while the scattering times $\tau_q$ and $\tau_2$ obtained from fitting of experimental data attain some nonzero residual values~\cite{Zudov_T,rev_M,Alekseev_Dmitriev,je_visc,Gusev_1} (see Fig.~3 in the main text).
-According to the discussions in Refs.~\cite{Alekseev_Dmitriev,je_visc,Gusev_1}, we hypothesize that in this limit of $ T_e $ the electron transport is still hydrodynamic-like, being described by the equations similar to equations~(\ref{main_eq_gen_S}).
-Herewith it is unusual that the relaxation of the momentum flux density $\hat{\Pi}$, including the retarded relaxation, in this regime is determined by the scattering of quasiparticles on bulk disorder.
-For the realization of such hydrodynamic-like regime one needs the shear stress relaxation time on disorder, $\tau_{imp,2}$, to be much shorter that the momentum relaxation time on the same disorder, $\tau_{imp,tr}$:
+At $T_e \lesssim 1$~K, the giant negative magnetoresistance as well as photoresistance of GaAs quantum wells retain their characteristic properties, while the scattering times $\tau_q$ and $\tau_2$ obtained from fitting of experimental data attain some nonzero residual values (see Fig.~S6 and Refs.~\cite{Zudov_T,Alekseev_Dmitriev,je_visc,Gusev_1,recentest_}).
+According to the results of Refs.~\cite{Alekseev_Dmitriev,je_visc,Gusev_1}, it is believed that at $ T_e \to 0 $ the electron transport is still hydrodynamic-like, described by equations~(\ref{main_eq_gen_S}).
+In particular, in sufficiently narrow samples, $ W \lesssim l_G,\, l_p $ [ here $l_G = \sqrt{(\eta_{xx} \tau_{tr})|_{T_e =0}}$ ], the viscoelastic part of the flow is to dominate.
+Herewith the relaxation of the momentum flux $\hat{\Pi}$, including the retarded relaxation, in this regime is determined by scattering of electron-like quasiparticles on bulk disorder.

+For applicability of hydrodynamics, one needs that the shear stress relaxation time on disorder, $\tau_{imp,2}$, is much shorter than the momentum relaxation time on the same disorder, $\tau_{imp,tr} \equiv \tau_{imp,1} $:

-From the analysis of experimental data on the giant negative magnetoresistance it was concluded in Refs.~\cite{je_visc,Alekseev_Dmitriev,Gusev_1} that this inequality actually is often realized in high-mobility GaAs quantum wells.
+This inequality follows, for example, from the condition $l_G |_{B=0 , \,\omega =0} \ll v_F \tau_{imp,tr} $, which guarantees that the near-edge hydrodynamic hydrodynamic layers can be formed in wide samples, $ W \gg l_G $.
+From the analysis of experimental data on the giant negative magnetoresistance it was concluded that this inequality, actually, is often realized in high-mobility GaAs quantum wells with a good margin. (see, for example, Refs.~\cite{je_visc,Alekseev_Dmitriev,Gusev_1}).

-In this hydrodynamic-like regime of transport in the the electron fluid, the same dependence of the viscosity $\eta_{xx}(\omega)$ on the frequencies $\omega$ and $\omega_c$ as well as the possibility of the excitation of shear stress transverse waves do retain.
-However the memory effects in the scattering of quasiparticles on disorder, similar in some aspects to the ones studied in Refs.~\cite{Beltukov_Dyakonov,Polyakov_et_al_classical_mem} will now determine the retarded relaxation of $\hat{\Pi}$ and the nonlinear components of the flow, instead of the memory effect in the interparticle scattering.
+According to the consideration of Refs.~\cite{je_visc,Semiconductors,vis_res_1,vis_res_2}, in this hydrodynamic-like regime, the same dependence of the ac viscosity coefficients $\eta_{xx/xy}(\omega)$ on the frequencies $\omega$, $\omega_c$ and the possibility of the excitation of shear stress waves is to retain.
+However the memory effects in the scattering of quasiparticles on disorder, being similar in some aspects to the ones studied in Refs.~\cite{Beltukov_Dyakonov,Polyakov_et_al_classical_mem}, will affect the retarded relaxation of $\hat{\Pi}$ and the nonlinear components of the flow (instead of the memory effects in the interparticle scattering studied in this work).